Yes, Living In Texas Is Great!

 10) Safer Cities

 Texas helps lead the nation in safe cities.
 El Paso is regularly ranked as the number one safest city in America.
 Austin is currently ranked as the third safest large city in America.
 And San Antonio and Frisco both have low crime rates.

 All of these factors help explain why Texas leads the nation in new jobs and population growth.
-Are you planning on living in Texas?
-Explore the Moving To Texas blog to find out more about your new home.
+Clearly, the Lone Star State is doing something right.